-- A funeral or bereavement of a close family member. - A wedding of a close family member. - The receipt of a special award which means the family need to travel some distance and stay overnight. - A parent who is in the Armed Forces might be considered under 'exceptional' circumstances. - Religious observance.
+- A funeral or bereavement of a close family member. - A wedding of a parent. - The receipt of a special award which means the family need to travel some distance and stay overnight. - A parent who is in the Armed Forces might be considered under 'exceptional' circumstances. - Religious observance.